friendly-traceback/docs/source/syntax_tracebacks_en_3.8.rst

     is or includes an actual object of type `dict` and is not simply the name of a variable.

+    You can only assign objects to identifiers (variable names).

 (18) Cannot assign to literal int